glycerine/uart/README.md

 other statistics of interest.
 Jumping forward by 500 keys, for example, is an efficient O(log N) time operation for
 N keys in the tree.

-Trie operations are sometimes described as being O(k) time where k is the string length of the key, but I'ved opted for the more familiar
+Trie operations are sometimes described as being O(k) time where k is the string length of the key.
+That may be technically more correct, but I'ved opted for the more familiar
-O(log N) description under the assumption, that, in practice k will approximate log(N).
+O(log N) description under the assumption that, in practice, k will approximate log(N).
 Path compression means there is an inner node in the radix trie only where two keys differ, and this closely resembles an (unbalanced) binary search tree.